Katie Hill: Resignation

+Later work

 On December 7, 2019, Hill penned an op-ed in The New York Times in which she described the events that led to her decision to resign, and mentions that she was suicidal during that time period.

-Aftermath

-In the special election held in the spring of 2020, Hill endorsed State Assemblywoman Christy Smith, who ultimately lost the election.
-Hill, whose PAC contributed $200,000, said that Smith had been considered "the mom of Democratic politics" in the district for years, and that "there's no one else that I could even think of that I would want to run for this."
+In the special election held in the spring of 2020, Hill endorsed State Assemblywoman Christy Smith, who ultimately lost the election in an upset.
+Hill, whose PAC, HER Time, contributed $200,000, said that Smith had been considered "the mom of Democratic politics" in the district for years, and that "there's no one else that I could even think of that I would want to run for this."
 Some Democrats regretted Hill's involvement in the campaign.

-After Hill's resignation, Monica Lewinsky reached out and offered to talk about some of the similarities and differences in being the victim of public shaming.
+Hill released a memoir titled She Will Rise: Becoming a Warrior for True Equality in August 2020.
+Hill noted that, after her resignation, Monica Lewinsky reached out and offered to talk about some of the similarities and differences in their respective experiences being the victim of public shaming.

-In December 2020, Hill filed a lawsuit against her ex-husband, the Daily Mail, and RedState over "non consensual porn".
+In December 2020, Hill filed a lawsuit against her ex-husband, the Daily Mail, and RedState over "nonconsensual porn".
 On April 7, 2021, a judge ruled in favor of the Daily Mail, finding that the photos are protected as "a matter of public issue or public interest" under the First Amendment to the United States Constitution.
 Hill's attorneys said they plan to appeal the decision.
 The judge also ordered Hill to pay roughly $220,000 in fees to the Daily Mail and a couple of journalists.
+In July 2022, Hill declared bankruptcy, which would allow her to avoid paying the defendants' attorney fees.

 On April 5, 2021, Hill called for Matt Gaetz to resign in an opinion piece for Vanity Fair, after it was reported that Gaetz had allegedly shown pictures of naked women he claimed to have slept with, including to colleagues on the House floor.
 Gaetz had supported Hill after the leak of her photos, and Hill called him an "unlikely friend" during their time in Congress.

-In July 2022, Hill declared bankruptcy.
+Hill's HER Time PAC was active during the 2022 midterms, but not during the 2024 elections.

+The Washington Post published an op-ed by Hill in September 2023.
+In it, Hill discusses the apparent rise in individuals creating intimate content of themselves, as well as the lack of accountability of bad actors using this content as political leverage against the creators.
+She cites her own incident in Congress as an example.

+In November 2024, Hill was appointed by County Supervisor Hilda Solis to the Los Angeles Homeless Services Authority.
+In December 2024, Hill became the CEO of Union Station Homeless Services.
+"Hill said she will recuse herself from decisions involving Union Station funding..." to avoid a conflict of interest.